Abina584/MvcMovie/README.txt

 The search option was also working fine

 1535
+Part 8
-Part 8 - Add a new field
+Add a new field
 Added a rating property to the movie model
-Updated the bind attribute for both the edit and create option to include rating property Edited index.cshtml to add rating field
+Updated the bind attribute for both the edit and create options to include rating property

+1538
+Edited index.cshtml to adding rating field
-Updated in create.cshtml as well
+Updated in create.cshtml
-Modified in the seeddata class file to create a new column for each movie Again initiated the NuGet package manager
+Modified in the SeedData class file to create a new column for each movies

+1545
+Again initiated the NuGet package manager
 Rating field added
-https://localhost:7177/Movies
-It is successful :)
+Run the application without any error https://localhost:7177/Movies successful :)

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<end part 8>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>